t-abera/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-06_satellite_data_R.md

 ## Data preparation 3

 * Buffer the polygon of Lahntal by 4 km.
-You find a buffer function in the `rgeos` package.
+You find a buffer function in the `terra` package.
 * Crop the sentinel stack with the buffered polygon.
 * To see if everything worked fine, plot the first layer of your stack.
 * Save the cropped stack as a tif file.